Award Terms and Conditions

 - You must be a U.S. citizen or eligible non-citizen.

-- You must be enrolled at least half-time (6 hours undergraduates and 5 hours for the Graduate College and School of Public Health) to be eligible for Federal Direct Loan(s).
+- You must be enrolled at least half-time (6 hours undergraduates/professionals and 5 hours for the Graduate College and School of Public Health) to be eligible for Federal Direct Loan(s).

 - You must be enrolled full-time (12 credit hours per semester) to receive most types of financial aid.
 If you enroll less than full-time, your financial aid awards will be reduced or cancelled.

 - By completing a FAFSA you agree to share your information with the Illinois Student Assistance Commission (ISAC) to be considered for the State of Illinois (IL) Monetary Award Program (MAP) Grant.
-If you were determined to meet the eligibility criteria for the MAP grant, an award is included on your Award Letter.
-This award may be an estimate made by the financial aid office and, if so, is identified as a "State of IL MAP Grant (Est)".
+If you are determined to meet the eligibility criteria for the MAP grant, an award will be included on your Award Letter.
+This award may be an estimate made by the financial aid office and, if so, is identified as a "State of IL MAP Grant (Est)."
 MAP grants are limited based on the number of applicants and funding levels appropriated by the Illinois General Assembly.
 Please be aware that in light of state funding constraints, reductions to estimated or actual MAP grants are possible.

 - Eligibility for a MAP grant is tracked by the equivalent number of semester credit hours of MAP benefits paid on your behalf.
 This is called MAP Paid Credit Hours.
 Payment for each term is made according to the equivalent number of credit hours eligible for MAP payment, with a minimum of 3 and a maximum of 15 MAP Paid Credit Hours.